BestGuide is reader supported and may earn affiliate commission. Learn More.

 Is BBB accreditation a guarantee that a debt relief company is legitimate?

 BBB accreditation is a strong credibility signal but not a performance guarantee.
 It confirms the company has agreed to ethical business standards and responds to complaints.
-It does not guarantee that your debt will be settled, at what percentage, or within any specific timeframe.
-The FTC’s Telemarketing Sales Rule is the legal standard that prevents debt settlement companies from charging upfront fees.
+It does not confirm that your debt will be settled, at what percentage, or within any specific timeframe.
+The FTC’s Telemarketing Sales Rule is the legal standard that prevents for-profit debt settlement companies from charging upfront fees.
 Verify both BBB accreditation and FTC compliance before enrolling.

 What is the difference between debt settlement and credit counseling?

 Debt settlement involves negotiating with creditors to accept less than the full balance owed.
 It typically requires stopping direct creditor payments, causes significant credit score damage, and results in the creditor receiving a lump sum for less than the total debt.
 Credit counseling DMPs, like those offered by Cambridge Credit Counseling, involve repaying the full principal at a reduced interest rate through a consolidated monthly payment.
 DMPs cause less credit damage but do not reduce principal.
-Settlement is appropriate for borrowers who cannot make minimum payments; DMPs are appropriate for those who can manage payments but need interest relief.
+Settlement is appropriate for borrowers who cannot make minimum payments, DMPs are appropriate for those who can manage payments but need interest relief.

 What should I do if I think a debt relief company has scammed me?